tristantao/kaggle_survivor/writeup.md

 If statements allow people to let programs make decisions.
 ```

-######WE are now finished with age improvements.
-At this point, our model should offer us better prediction, solely based on the fact that we've improved the accurcy of the explanatory variable!
-Note that we could have began a whole new prediction problem, where we estimate the missing age of the passengers.
 ######We've now achieved the following:
 - [x] Provided inference on the missing age entries.

+At this point, we have accomplished the following:
+- [x] load the data we intend to work with.
+- [x] did some preliminary exploration into the data.
+- [x] cleaned the data

 We now begin the following:
 - [] Begin working on improving the model, by adding additional variables.